-FULL TIME SCHEDULE 1 st AY 1 st AY 2 nd AY 2 nd AY 1 st Period 2 nd Period 1 st Period 1 st Period After each increment in weeks 13 wks 26 wks 38 wks 50 wks Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period.
+FULL TIME SCHEDULE 1 st AY 1 st AY 2 nd AY 2 nd AY 1 st 2 nd 1 st 1 st Period Period Period Period After each increment in weeks 13 wks 26 wks 38 wks 50 wks Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period 76% 76% 76% 76% Students in the 2 nd Period of 1 st Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements. - Students in the 1 st Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requir ements. - Students in the 2 nd Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
+PART TIME SCHEDULE 1 st AY 1 st AY 2 nd AY 2 nd AY 1 st 2 nd 1 st 1 st Period Period Period Period After each increment in weeks 26 wks 52 wks 72.5 wks 93 wks

+Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period.
 76% 76% 76% 76% Students in the 2 nd Period of 1 st Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
 Students in the 1 st Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
-Students in the 2 nd Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
-PART TIME SCHEDULE 1 st AY 1 st 1 st AY 2 nd 2 nd AY 1 st 2 nd AY 1 st Period Period Period Period After each increment in weeks 26 wks 52 wks 72.5 wks 93 wks

-Students in the 1 st Period must have a cumulative grade of at least 76% to meet the SAP requirements for 1 st Period.
-76% 76% 76% 76% Students in the 2 nd Period of 1 st Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements. > Students in the 1 st Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
-Students in the 2 nd Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements.
+Students in the 2 nd Period of 2 nd Academic Year must have a cumulative grade of at least 76% to meet the SAP requirements. ŕ •

 2.)
 Quantity - A Student is expected to complete his or her educational objectives within a specified time frame.
 Student must complete their program of study at HSI within 150% of the normal program length.
 The school will recalculate all attempted hours for student required to repeat a term to make sure student do not exceed the 150% maximum timeframe.
 Student must be progressing toward successful completion of the program within a maximum time frame.
 The maximum time frame of the VN program is (1632 x 1.5 = 2448) 2448 hours.
 Scheduled hours are any hours that HSI schedules for instructional time, either in the classroom, or at a clinical site.
 Students who miss scheduled hours need to take care that they do not miss so many hours that they are unable to complete the program within the maximum time frame.
-Students in the FULL TIME VN program must attend up to 33 hours per week and must successfully complete the program within 50 weeks up to 75 weeks and students in a PART TIME program within 93 weeks up to 139.5 weeks.
+Students in the FULL TIME VN program must attend up to 33 hours per week and must successfully complete the program within 50 weeks up to 75 weeks and students in a PART TIME program must attend up to 17.5 hours per week and must successfully complete the program within 93 weeks up to 139.5 weeks.